dhextras/google_review_reporter/README.md

   python report_profile.py
   ```

-> This isn't fully finished so you have to run the RPA task manually until there is a new api for custom rpa tasks
+> This isn't fully finished so you have to run the RPA task manually until they finis new api for custom rpa tasks

       - Open Geelark Application.
 Go to Discover > Automation > RPA tasks
       - In Google profile report click on the `>` play like button
-      - Click Edit flow > Task setting
+      - Create Task > Add phone
-      - Enter the profileUrl to report in the Debug Value
-      - Click save & Press Debug button
       - Select All the phones you wanted to run this for and click ok
+      - For each phones pubDate choose now
+      - For each phones profileUrl Enter the profile link you wanted to report
-      - Click on Debug log button right beside the debug button see the infos
+      - Click on Execution History to see the execution details
-      - Make sure to press cancel & do not save after you finished

 Make sure your `.env` file if properly set up before running these scripts.